myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/kempner_cluster/accessing_gpu_by_fasrc_users.md

-# Accessing Kempner GPUs by All FASRC Users
+# Access by FASRC Users

 Priority access to the Kempner AI cluster is granted based on an ongoing, direct relationship with the Kempner Institute and is intended exclusively to support mission-aligned research.